Home » Mechanical Engineering » 18 Different Types of Flanges and Their Applications [PDF]

 Socket Weld Flange - Types of Flanges

-It is because these flange types tend to corrode in the gap between the pipe end and the socket shoulder.
+This is because these flange types tend to corrode in the gap between the pipe end and the socket shoulder.
 It is not often used for critical services.
-In this flange, the static strength is comparable to that of slip-on flanges, but the fatigue strength is 50% higher than that of double-welded slip-on flanges.

 #6 Lap Joint Flange